MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Added "Prepared with 'heart-icon' by YourCompanyName" in the footer of every page as a small branding accent
 - Decreased page side margins
 - Creating report variations for specific use cases to avoid showing charts with no data
-- Tens of smaller improvements were made to the layout and charts
+- Tens of small improvements

 ### Version 1.1